Banbridge RFC

-Banbridge RFC (Banbridge Rugby Football Club) is a rugby union club based in Banbridge, County Down, Northern Ireland, in the province of Ulster.
-It currently plays in Division 1B of the Energia All-Ireland League after gaining promotion in 2017 and Division 1 of the SONI Premiership.
-In addition to the senior team, the club fields another 5 adult junior-standard teams, and youth U18, U16 and U14 teams, as well as a large mini & Maxi rugby section, Mixed Ability Rugby Team named The Barbarians, a Girls/ Ladies Section.
+Banbridge Rugby Football Club is a rugby union club based in Banbridge, County Down, Northern Ireland, in the province of Ulster.
+It plays in Division 2A of the Energia All-Ireland League since gaining promotion in 2017, and Division 1 of the Ulster Rugby Premiership.
+In addition to the senior team, the club fields another 4 adult junior-standard teams, a Women's Team, an U21, youth U18, U16, U14 and U12 teams (boys & girls), as well as a large mini rugby section and a Mixed Ability Rugby Team named The Barbarians.

 Formation

 Late in 1925, a group of former Banbridge Academy pupils interested in the game of rugby, got together to form a team to play Newry.
 The date of that historic first game was 2 January 1926.
 One of the players in that first game was F. E. McWilliam; later the well known Irish surrealist sculptor.

 Banbridge spent the next 72 years in the ranks of Ulster junior rugby, with mixed fortunes.